FAQs

 If the radon fan is in the attic, it needs an outlet within 6 feet of the fan.
 If the fan is outside, all wiring is required to be protected in conduit, unless otherwise permitted by local code, and should not be a plugged disconnect.
 Your radon fan cannot be plugged into an extension cord.

 American Radon records the negative pressures from the test holes once the system is installed and leaves a copy with you.
-We provide you a free post-mitigation test kit to verify radon levels have been reduced.
+We provide you with a free post-mitigation test kit to verify radon levels have been reduced.

 American Radon would be happy to provide our certification numbers, reviews, and references at your request.